Frequently asked questions (FAQ) will be added here so check back often.

 Q: How do you get such fine detail?

-A: I guess the short answer is a lot of time- and strong magnifier glasses! 😉 Also, the use of reference photos is very helpful, I have a full list of resources I can share.
-I will add that in the blog section of my website.
+A: I guess the short answer is a lot of time- and strong magnifier glasses!
+I use high quality brushes to smooth the clay and I have several favorite tools to help.
+Also, the use of reference photos is very helpful, I have a full list of resources I can share.
+I will add that in the Tutorials section of my website.

 Q: What kind of clay do you use?
 Where can I get that?